pragmaticmind/junidecode/README.md

 JUnidecode official web site is [https://github.com/gcardone/junidecode]()

 JUnidecode has only one class, gcardone.junidecode.Junidecode, which, as of version 0.1, has only one method: public String unidecode(String s).
-It takes a String and transliterates it to a valid 7-bit ASCII String (obviously it also strips diacritic marks).
+It takes a String and transliterates it to a valid 8-bit String with only Latin-1 / ISO-8859-1 characters.
 For example:

 ```
 import net.gcardone.junidecode;

 // ...

-// s = "résumé"
+// s1 = "résumé" -> é is a part of the Latin-1 charset
-String s = "r\u00E9sum\u00E9";
+String s1 = "r\u00E9sum\u00E9";
-System.out.print(Junidecode.unidecode(s));
+System.out.print(Junidecode.unidecode(s1));
+// prints "résumé" -> Latin-1 chars are preserved

+// s2 = "čeština" -> č and š are a part of the Latin Extended-A charset
+String s2 = "\u010De\u0161tina";
+System.out.print(Junidecode.unidecode(s2));
-// prints "resume"
+// prints "cestina" -> chars are transliterated
 ```

 This code can be made less verbose using the static import feature available on Java 5.0 and higher: